thinkRand/Script-for-automatic-mining-on-old-school-runescape-OSRS/README.md

 	Go to any place where you want to mine and use the short-cut "alt + a" two times to define an area where a rock is.
 Later press alt + i to initiate the mining process and you keep afk. (see instructions for more details)

 ### Finally
-You are the unique responsible of how you use this script, and for any problem/ ban on your account usign this script.
-The script is not capable of imit human in a 100% , do not abuse.
+You are the unique responsible of how you use this script, and therefore for any problem/ ban on your account using it.
+This script do not imitate human in a 100% , do not abuse.

 I like to develop this macro with AHK and i will upgrade it over time until it become a very good mining script.
 I will like to hear you, hit me up on discord and tell me how is going your mining journey.